 I remember feeling unusual, but also slightly normal, and impressed with my effort to blend.
 I heard some commotion behind me and upon seeing a strange look come across Kirsten’s face, I turned towards it just in time for mine to be struck with what appeared to be a small metal folding chair.
 I fell, was again struck by several boys upon attempting to rise, and then grabbed and brought outside.
 I was dizzy from both alcohol and blows to the head, and was relatively defenseless against the group that had now put me in what was presumably their parents van.
 They seemed older than I, and their taunting told me that I had been targeted based simply on the fact that I had the nerve to talk to a girl they knew, and that I looked like a “freak”.
 (In reflection, I am sure that I stood out, but the freaks I pictured were always those with prominent piercings, colored hair, elaborate ornamentation on their clothing and jackets… I simply had Vans shoes, Dickies pants, and a music T-shirt.
 Strange to think how drastically times have changed in that regard.)

 On the way over, we talked about the version of the story that made sense to share, and settled on a simple one that involved some drunken boys picking on the out-of-towner and it getting a little out of hand.
-Though he knew full well what transpired at parties such as the one we had attended, he also knew that telling my parents of such things served no purpose other than to further upset everyone involved.
-After leaving the station and now learning that I would likely not be getting grounded for the rest of my young adult life, the pain seemed to quiet to a dull roar.
+Though he knew full well what transpired at parties such as the one we had attended, he also knew that telling my parents served no purpose other than to further upset everyone involved.
+After leaving the station and now learning that I would likely not be getting grounded for the rest of my young adult life, the pain quieted to a dull roar.

 Upon returning to my uncles’ house, I was beyond thankful to see all but one light turned off.
 I moved quietly, knowing that a shower and some sleep would lessen the visual impact on my parents, and though I’m sure they were awake and waiting for us to return, I was so exhausted that trying to explain myself right then might have done me in.
 Sleep was welcome but not comfortable, and the thought of what had transpired that night left me feeling strong relief that it hadn’t been any worse.
 My parents and the others in the house were understandably concerned when we convened over breakfast in the morning, but my uncle did a masterful job at downplaying the entire thing and minimizing the elements of the story that would have caused the most commotion.
 It hurt to breathe, and my head was throbbing like a rung bell, but I was able to conceal at least enough of it keep the house from entering a full-blown red alert.